-Academic advising is required for all undergraduate students before registration.
+Academic advising is required for all undergraduate students prior to registration.

-Current sophomore, junior and senior UM accountancy students, on the Oxford campus, may click the button below to make an appointment for academic advising.
+Oxford campus: Sophomore, Junior and Senior UM accountancy students click the button below to make an appointment for academic advising.

 For more information on both the Master of Accountancy and Master of Taxation, contact

-W. Mark Wilder, Ph.D., Dean and KPMG Professor
+W. Mark Wilder, Ph.D., Dean and KPMG Chair of Accountancy

 Wilder has been instrumental in the development of the School of Accountancy’s highly successful internship program.
 He has also been active in the Mississippi Society of CPAs, previously serving as president of the Northeast chapter, as statewide treasurer, an appointment on the board of governors, and as chair of the Awards, Education and Scholarships Committee.

 Wilder has received the top two campuswide faculty awards at Ole Miss including the prestigious Elsie M. Hood Outstanding Teacher Award in 2005 and the Faculty Achievement Award in 2004, which is an all-around faculty award recognizing outstanding teaching, research and service.
 In 2006, he was honored as the MSCPA Outstanding Educator and was also the University of Mississippi HEADWAE Faculty Honoree for 2006.
 He is also a two-time winner of both of the Patterson School’s top faculty awards (the Outstanding Teacher Award and the Outstanding Researcher Award).